Travel and disruption information

 Fares only need to be valid at the start of your trip.
 As long as you touch on (while entering the station, or boarding the bus or tram) before the journey time expires, it’s valid until you end your journey.
 You won’t get charged again when you touch-off.

-Myki Money in Melbourne zones 1+2 will charge you a maximum of $6.70 on Saturdays, Sundays and public holidays.
+Myki Money will charge you a maximum of $10 on weekdays, or $7.20 on Saturdays, Sundays and public holidays.
+(As of July 2023)